 The truth is, business development contains important elements defining each of these profound roles.
 As a result, business developers often feel like they wear many hats and constantly have their hands in different projects.
-For example, they may be simultaneously working with other departments on creating a website, trying to secure new partnerships, increasing brand awareness and making and assessing business goals.
+For example, they may be simultaneously working with other departments on creating a business website (and running it from the Wix mobile app), trying to secure new partnerships, increasing brand awareness and making and assessing business goals.
 Despite their multifaceted job, business developers are guided by a single objective: to create value for their company.

 While it may sound conceptual, there are tangible ways developers work to achieve that goal.
 For this reason, I’ll be providing you with a breakdown of what business development exactly means, go over how it differs from other similar roles in a company, and show you the skills you’ll need to succeed in biz dev.

 Business development is the process of making a business better and bigger through initiatives and new ideas, creation of value for your organization or business.
 This includes increasing profitability and focusing on growth opportunities by building connections with strategic partners and making calculated business decisions.